Our products

 Brandade croquettes

-If you have leftover brandade, chill it thoroughly in the fridge for 2 hours, form small croquettes, coat them in flour, egg, and breadcrumbs, and deep-fry in hot oil (180°C) until golden.
+If you have leftover brandade, chill it well in the fridge for 2 hours, form small croquettes, coat them in flour, egg, and breadcrumbs, and fry in hot oil (180°C) until golden.
 Brandade croquettes are another classic that shares the same base but offers a completely different experience.

 Frequently asked questions